IvanVnucec/IvanVnucec.github.io/_posts/2024-11-15-catchcam-designing-audio-circuitry.md

 ## Digital-to-Analog Converter (DAC)

 The DAC is responsible for converting the digital audio data from the microcontroller into an analog signal.
 I've chosen the `TM8211` DAC which is chinese version of `PT8211` DAC.
 It's a 16-bit two-channel DAC with I2S interface.
 Because it's R-2R type, the output voltage swing is from 0 to VDD/2 volts (as demonstrated [here](http://rcvt.tu-sofia.bg/ICEST2006_71.pdf)).
-In our case it's 2.5 volts.
+So, in our case it's 2.5 volts.
 DAC sampling rate is set to 44.1 kHz, which is the standard audio sampling rate for CD-quality audio.
 The higher the sampling rate, the better the audio quality, but it also requires more memory (44.1 samples per second of audio) to store the audio data.
+We are using only one channel of the DAC because we have only one speaker.

 I would like to mention [this](https://www.youtube.com/watch?v=d80DxAXqH4E) video from Sandrine Sims, where she had created a fun project using the PT8211 DAC.
+Also, [this](https://www.youtube.com/watch?v=HQVSznvnHh8) video from Gadget Reboot nicely explains the PT8211 DAC and compares it to the direct MP3 output, and `UDA1334A` DAC.

 ## Anti-Aliasing Filter (AAF)